liquibase/liquibase-contribute-site/docs/code/api/configuration-configurationdefinition.md

 ## ConfigurationDefinition API Highlights

-### Geting the Current Value
+### Getting the Current Value

-`getCurrentValue()` and `getCurrentValueObfuscated()` returns the "best" value based on all the configured [ConfigurationValueProvider](configuration-configurationvalueprovider.md) instances, or the default value if none are set.
+`getCurrentValue()` and `getCurrentValueObfuscated()` return the "best" value based on all the configured [ConfigurationValueProvider](configuration-configurationvalueprovider.md) instances, or the default value if none are set.

 `getCurrentValueObfuscated()` will also return the "raw" value **unless** an [obfuscator](#setvalueobfuscator) is defined, in which case the raw value will be run through the obfuscator before being returned.